 Cons:

-- Not ideal for site backups or extremely large file transfers
+- Limited Capacity: USB flash drives may not be suitable for site backups or extremely large file transfers due to their limited storage capacity.

 6. FTP

-FTP or File transfer protocol is an old school way to transfer files.
+FTP or File Transfer Protocol is an old school way to transfer files.
 FTP is a TCP/IP protocol that transfers files between FTP servers and clients.
 FTP was designed specifically for transferring large files.
-All you need to do to start using the protocol is an FTP client.
+All you need to start using the protocol is an FTP client.

 Key Benefits:

-The good thing about FTP is that what it lacks in security it makes up for with its file management capabilities.
-There’s no restriction on the size of single transfers, you can queue transfers, schedule future transfers, and send multiple files at once.
+What FTP lacks in security, it makes up with its file management capabilities.
+There’s no restriction on the size of single transfers; you can queue transfers, schedule future transfers, and send multiple files at once.
 The advantages of FTP make it one of the more efficient ways to send files back and forth.

 There are many free FTP clients online like FileZilla and Xlight.
 The only problem with FTP is that it is not secure.
 Usernames and passwords are transferred in plain text so an attacker can read the contents of files.
 To protect against attackers use FTP for non-confidential data.